thingsboard/thingsboard.github.io/_includes/templates/edge/edge-nodes.md

 ![image](/images/edge/nodes/push-to-cloud.png)

-Pushes messages to cloud.
-This node used only on Edge instances to push messages from ThingsBoard Edge to Cloud.

-Once specific message arrived into this node it's going to be converted into cloud event and saved to the database.

-This message doesn't push messages to cloud directly, but using cloud queue.
+Push messages from edge to cloud.
+This node used only on edge to push messages from edge to cloud.
+Once message arrived into this node it’s going to be converted into cloud event and saved to the local database.
+Node doesn't push messages directly to cloud, but stores event(s) in the cloud queue.
+Supports next originator types:
+- DEVICE
+- ASSET
+- ENTITY_VIEW
+- DASHBOARD
+- TENANT
+- CUSTOMER
+- EDGE

+As well node supports next message types:
+- POST_TELEMETRY_REQUEST
+- POST_ATTRIBUTES_REQUEST
+- ATTRIBUTES_UPDATED
+- ATTRIBUTES_DELETED
+- ALARM

+In case successful storage edge event to database message will be routed via **Success** route.

 ![image](/images/edge/nodes/push-to-cloud-form.png)

 Message will be routed via **Failure** chain in the following cases:

-- Node was not able to save cloud event to database
+- Node was not able to save edge event to database
+- Unsupported originator type arrived
+- Unsupported message type arrived

 # Push to edge